enz/pentobi/libpentobi_base/Pentobi-SGF.md

 standard, which specified ISO-8859-1 (Latin1) as the default.

 ### Note
-Even if Pentobi always wrote files with UTF-8 encoding, some earlier versions supported loading files with different encodings and assumed ISO-8859-1 for files without a `CA` property.
+Pentobi has always written files with UTF-8 encoding and indicated that with the `CA[UTF-8]` property.
+Some earlier versions of Pentobi supported loading files with different encodings and assumed ISO-8859-1 for files without a `CA` property.
 Pentobi versions before 13.0 could read SGF files encoded in UTF-8 or ISO-8859-1.
 Versions before 19.0 could read all encodings handled by the Qt 5 library.